Vortex Bladeless

-Vortex Bladeless Ltd. is a Spanish technology startup company that is developing a type of wind power generator without rotating blades or lubricants, unlike the more common wind turbines.
-Power is produced from resonant vibrations produced when wind passes the turbine and is deflected into vortices in a process called vortex shedding.
+Vortex Bladeless Ltd. is a Spanish technology startup company that is developing a specific type of wind power generator without rotating blades or lubricants.
+Power is produced from resonant vibrations when wind passes through the turbine and is deflected into vortices in a process called vortex shedding.

-This technology has some traits which are more similar to solar power than to large wind turbines, such as being better suited to autonomous operation and distributed generation of energy off the grid, for and on low-power systems.
+This technology might replace previous solar electricity installations, such as low-power systems, off-grid generation, autonomous systems, and distributed generation of electricity.